Eggless Red Velvet Cookies

 • Unsweetened natural cocoa powder – I like to use unsweetened natural cocoa powder instead of Dutch-processed, because it’s more acidic and reacts with baking soda, allowing your baked goods to rise.

-• Red food coloringthe amount of food coloring will depend on the concentration of the food coloring you are using.
+• Red food coloring: The amount of food coloring will depend on the concentration of the food coloring you are using.
 I recommend using gel or paste food colors since they are highly concentrated, and you’ll end up using less.

-Step By Step Recipe Photo Tutorial
+Step-by-Step Recipe Photo Tutorial

 Please check the recipe card at the bottom of the post for quantities and detailed instructions (scroll down).

-1 – Mix Dry Ingredients
+Step 1 – Mix Dry Ingredients

 You’re going to start mixing the dry ingredients in a bowl.